ScottHelme/Ecotricity-API/README.md

     {"result":false, "message":"*reason*"}
 <br/>
 ####/getChargeStatus
 Used to get the status of a charge session.
+When the app starts up, this is called without a sessionId, pumpConnector, pumpId, vehicleModel or vehicleMake parameter, and it returns the state of any charge going on for this account.

 Request: